My 5 Disciplines for a Triathalon

 The most poignant moment of 70.3 was running into that dynamic, golden ocean.
 The sun breaking on the horizon, the frothing waves illuminated silver and yellow.
 Every single concern was forgotten and I could not contain a giggle and smile as the true beauty of the morning unfolded.
 The water was phenomenal, my wetsuit the ideal floatation device and the buoys perfectly visible.

-After slogging up thick sand to transition, I grabbed my CGM off the table and in the pure breathless panic of sand and wetsuit, did a finger prick and manually tested my sugar – an acceptable 8mmol/L (144 mg/dL).
-I injected 2 units of insulin in order to be able to eat along the bike course, popped my helmet onto my head, sandy feat in cleats and headed off excitedly on my noble steed.
+After slogging up thick sand to transition, I grabbed my CGM off the table and in the pure breathless panic of sand and wetsuit, did a finger prick and manually tested my blood sugar—an acceptable 144 mg/dL8 mmol/L. I injected 2 units of insulin in order to be able to eat along the bike course, popped my helmet onto my head, sandy feat in cleats and headed off excitedly on my noble steed.
 I have a bag on the frame of my bike which kept all my nutrition, tester and insulin together.

 Diabetes: 1 Tracy: 1.
 The playing ground was levelled.